 Crow’s Path started in 2009 from conversations around offering a nature-connection program to a small group of home school families.
 Since then we have grown and we are now open to public school children as well.
 We partner with Big Picture South Burlington and UVM to offer mentor training.
 We are always looking for ways to expand our audience.
 If your child would like to participate, we can work with you and your school to help find a way to form a partnership.

 Way back when, when Britt was about to graduate from UVM she collaborated with Crow’s Path on a project to record an anthology of our folklore, songs, and games.
-The Songline, as we called, became an aesthetically beautiful artifact that offers a window into the magical woodland world of the Field School.
+The Songline, as we called it, became an aesthetically beautiful artifact that offers a window into the magical woodland world of the Field School.